dbayardAWS/kinesis-labs/immersionDay/Lab3analyticsSQL/README.md

 ![screenshot](images/Picture15.png)

-The random cut forest algorithm takes a couple of minutes to initialize.
+The random cut forest algorithm takes a couple of minutes to initialize (during which the ANOMALY_SCORE will be zero).
 Once the initialization phase has completed, you should see a meaningful ANOMALY_SCORE value and ANOMALY_SCORE_EXPLANATION.

 ## Congratulations.
 You have completed Immersion Day Lab3 - Clean, Aggregate, and Enrich Events with Kinesis Data Analytics SQL.